This post may contain affiliate links. Please see my disclosure policy for details.

 Dartington Hall has some incredible Grade II listed gardens to explore on the grounds of the estate.
 It’s steeped in history and one of the Yew trees here dates back to 500 AD!

 Many of the highlights of the gardens were built during different time periods and what was in vogue at the time, like the medieval sunken Tiltyard and knotted Tudor gardens.

 You can tell that Dorothy and Leonard Elmhirst had lovingly restored the entire area.

-Although we were here on a wintry day, some of the first signs of spring had sprung and we could experience walking in amongst the pink blossoms which was lovely.
+Although we were here on a wintry day, some of the first signs of spring had sprung and we could experience walking in amongst the pink blossoms which were lovely.

 We could also fully enjoy the ‘Sunny Border’ in the sunshine!
 There’s also a Japanese Garden and many more places you can explore here.